andrew01144/OpaAdminScripts/README.md

 opaerrs_April2016         - earlier version of opaerrs
 topoDiffBasic             - demo of a simple script topoDirectorCheckSimple   - demo of a simple script

+topo_txt2xml              - Converts a simple Name1;Port1;Name2:Port2 text file to xml for use in opareport -o verifylinks.

 export PATH=/install/AndrewRussell/OpaAdminScripts/bin:$PATH
 ```